AN OVERVIEW OF FUNDRAISING VIA BDA WORKSHOPS

 35% of workshop participants contributed nothing over six months of workshops

-Rather than requested donations, we will now be collecting monthly registration fees, due on the 5th of each month, for that month, beginning in January 2021.
-Registration fees will include access to the workshop materials (revised and improved for 2021), weekly workshops via video conferences (each registrant will have their own unique link), audio recordings, and midweek drop-in fellowship, also via video conference (with additional unique links separate from the workshops).
-Whenever registration fees are not received by the 5th of the month, access to the participant pages of this website and to the private, anonymous video conferences will be deleted.
-Prepayment for all or multiple months will be gratefully accepted.
+Rather than requested donations, we will now be requesting and receiving one-time registration contributions at the start of each BDA Solvency Immersion Conference, beginning in June and July 2021.
+Registration donations will lead to access to the workshop materials (revised and improved for 2021), weekly workshops via video conferences (each registrant will have their own unique link), audio recordings, and midweek drop-in fellowship, also via video conference (with additional unique links separate from the workshops).
+Please see our home page for details about requested contributions and registration.

 In this way, we will more equally receive contributions from workshop participants and will successfully raise funds.
-Proceeds from these workshops, less $100 to the GSB each month, plus tech and website expenses, will be distributed directly to the BDA Intergroup Startup Project (bdaintergroup.org).
-50% of funds raised will go to Public Information, 25% to free conference-approved literature for DA and BDA members and newcomers, 25% to the general fund.
-Our fundraising vision for the first six-month workshop cycle of 2021 is $7,200.
-Please join us.
+Proceeds from these workshops, less $100 to the GSB each month, plus tech and website expenses, will be distributed directly to the BDA Intergroup (bdaintergroup.org).
+By their group conscience, 50% of funds donated will go to Public Information, 25% to free conference-approved literature for DA and BDA members and newcomers, and 25% to the BDA Intergroup's general fund.
+(Most of the general fund, after accruals and other expenses, get transferred to the literature fund.)
+Our fundraising vision for the three BDA Solvency Immersion Conferences of 2021 is $15,000.
+Please join us and contribute to service and outreach.

 You might want to expense your workshop registration to your business as either education costs or donations.
-We're not suggesting this, simply providing information: We know many BDA fellows who do expense the cost of BDA workshops to their businesses, as education and training, especially those with a direct impact on their success.
+We're not suggesting this, simply providing information: We know many BDA fellows who do expense the cost of BDA workshops to their businesses, as education and training, especially BDA workshops with direct impact on their success.

 As a reminder from our Workshop Overview:

-If you do not yet have the following pieces of conference-approved DA and BDA literature — DA’s Currency of Hope; DA’s 12, 12, and 12 book; Business Debtors Anonymous pamphlet; Tools of BDA pamphlet; Twelve Promises pamphlet; Underearning pamphlet; or Visions pamphlet — the BDA Intergroup Startup Project (bdaintergroup.org) welcomes requests for any one, any combination, or even all of these books and pamphlets if they will support you in getting and staying solvent (free of incurring new unsecured debt, one day at a time, no matter what) in DA and BDA.
-Please visit https://www.bdaintergroup.org/literature-coordinator to find out more.
+If you do not yet have the following pieces of conference-approved DA and BDA literature — DA’s Currency of Hope; DA’s 12, 12, and 12 book; and a handful of DA and BDA pamphlets (ALL of the pamphlets if you're willing to receive an eBook) — the BDA Intergroup welcomes requests for any one, any combination, or even all of these books and pamphlets if they will support you in getting and staying solvent (free of incurring new unsecured debt, no matter what, one day at a time) in DA and BDA.
+Please visit https://www.bdaintergroup.org/free-da-and-bda-literature to submit a literature request form.

 FUNDRAISING VISION AND INTENTION (TREASURY REPORTS BELOW)

-For our second workshop cycle, we expanded the pool of giving, distributing half of our post-expense proceeds to the GSB and half to the BDA Intergroup Startup Project.
+For our second cycle of 2020, we expanded the pool of giving, distributing half of our post-expense proceeds to the GSB and half to the BDA Intergroup.
 During the six months of our second six-month workshop cycle, July — December 2020, we collected $5,618.22 from workshop participants, paid $145.93 in fees on electronic transactions, and spent $650.00 on conference-approved literature and related in and out shipping costs, with no remaining inventory.
-The remaining $4,822.29 has been distributed evenly between GSB and the BDA Intergroup Startup Project at $2,411.14 each (plus and extra penny for the GSB).
-You can download our final cycle two treasury report here, or by clicking on either of the two images below (for now).
+The remaining $4,822.29 has been distributed evenly between GSB and the BDA Intergroup at $2,411.14 each (plus an extra penny for the GSB).
+You can download our final cycle two treasury report here.
 Again, thank you to our incredibly generous workshop participants!

 If you have any questions about this grassroots fundraising, please send them to firstname.lastname@example.org.

 NOTE: We are changing our distribution plan for 2021.
-We will distribute $100 to the GSB each month as an expense and will send all post-expense proceeds to the BDA Intergroup Startup Project for service directly to BDA groups and members, especially free conference-approved literature for DA and BDA members and newcomers and outreach to still-suffering debtors and business debtors.
+We will distribute $100 to the GSB each month as an expense and will send all post-expense proceeds to the BDA Intergroup for service directly to BDA groups and members, especially free conference-approved literature for DA and BDA members and newcomers and outreach to still-suffering debtors and business debtors.
+Our most recent 2021 treasurer's report is below.